-5 Things Not to Do Running a Small Business
+5 Things Not to Do When You're Running a Small Business

 I've been a creative entrepreneur since 2005.
 My first design company was a partnership with my significant other.
-It was largely a freestyle experiment in running a business, conducted live over the course of five years.
+It was largely a freestyle experiment in running a business, conducted in public over the course of five years.
 As a business, it was marginally successful.
-As a learning experience, it was my equivalent of a masters of business administration.
+As a learning experience, for me it was the equivalent of a masters of business administration.

 So, by the time I had started my second and current company, I had a pretty good blueprint of don't's for running a small business.
 I had been fortunate enough to make the mistakes that have yielded five valuable lessons learned -- lessons that have truly paid off the second time around.

-It was only after my original partner and I parted ways did I recognize that we should never have had a professional partnership in the first place.
-Just because someone is your best friend, long-time coworker and / or significant other hardly qualifies them as the perfect candidate for maintaining a business.
-I say "maintaining" because it's far easier to get excited about the prospect starting a company than being able to handle the day-to-day reality of running it efficiently.
+It was only after my original partner and I parted ways that I recognized that we should never have had a professional partnership in the first place.
+Just because someone is your best friend, long-time coworker and / or significant other hardly qualifies that person as the perfect candidate for maintaining a business.
+I say "maintaining" because it's far easier to get excited about the prospect of starting a company than being able to handle the day-to-day reality of running it efficiently.

 The best partner is typically someone whose skills and approach are the polar opposite of yours.
-The first ensures the you are able to cover a lot more ground without additional employees.
-The second may create conflict, but it'll force you both to defend your business instincts and weed out lesser ideas before you waste resources.
+The first ensures that you are able to cover a lot more ground without additional employees.
+The second may create conflict, but it will force you both to defend your business instincts and weed out lesser ideas before you waste resources.

 I've yet to encounter a single business owner who's reached some grand, stable plateau beyond failure, disappointment and doubt.
 We all experience it.
-Instead of discouragement, focus on becoming more resilient, on learning how to handle stress productively.
+Instead of discouragement, focus on becoming more resilient and learning how to handle stress productively.

-Whether it's following a passion or having more control over your time to devote to family, always remember why you started down this road in the first place.
+Whether it's following a passion or having more control over your time to devote to family, why you started down this road in the first place is something always to keep top of mind.
 It's easy to get carried away and forget what it was you wanted from your own business.
 I, for example, was driven by quality-of-life factors, especially time off for my other passion -- travel.
-At times, temporary sacrifice may be truly necessary, but it pays to be conscious of when you're in danger of permanently shelving the very thing you wanted most.
+At times, temporary sacrifices may be truly necessary, but it pays to be conscious of when you're in danger of permanently shelving the very thing you wanted most.

 I started my first company with $500 -- barely enough to cover the costs of incorporation.
 So, right away, I developed an addiction to doing everything myself.
-My partner was only capable, willing and able to do so much, and I found myself doing a lot of admin tasks I never anticipated.
+My partner was capable of and willing and able to do just so much, and I found myself doing a lot of admin tasks I never anticipated.
 Those tasks came with learning curves, and they took up valuable time and energy -- energy that could have been directed at helping the business grow.

 I didn't make this mistake twice.
-With my second, far more successful attempt, I contracted my business half just a couple of months in.
-Although my expenses grew, now I could focus on doing better work as well as devote time to business development.
-Both actions helped to grow the company far quicker than my former money-saving attempts at being my own bookkeeper.
+With my second, far more successful attempt, I contracted out my half of the business just a couple of months in.
+Although my expenses grew, I could begin to focus on doing better work as well as devote time to business development.
+Both actions helped to grow the company far more quickly than my previous money-saving attempts at being my own bookkeeper.